faulhornlabs/zikkurat-algebra/README.md

 zikkurat-algebra
 ================

-This is a Haskell / C library implementing algebraic primitives (finite fields, elliptic curves, polynomials) commonly used in zero-knowledge proofs and related technologies.
+This is (will be) a Haskell / C library implementing algebraic primitives (finite fields, elliptic curves, polynomials) commonly used in zero-knowledge proof systems and related technologies.

 Project goals: